Steven Pinker: Social views

 In January 2009 Pinker wrote an article about the Personal Genome Project and its possible impact on the understanding of human nature in The New York Times.
 He discussed the new developments in epigenetics and gene-environment interactions in the afterword to the 2016 edition of his book The Blank Slate.
-Pinker has been criticised for being associated with, as well as using the data of scientific racists (on subjects unrelated to race), such as the blogger Steven Sailer, with journalist Angela Saini stating that "for many people, Pinker's willingness to entertain the work of individuals who are on the far right and white supremacists has gone beyond the pale".
-Pinker has stated that he condemns racism.
-In June 2025, Pinker was criticised after he appeared on the podcast of the far-right scientific racism-associated Aporia Magazine.
+Pinker has been criticised for being associated with and using the data of scientific racists (on subjects unrelated to race), such as the blogger Steven Sailer.
+Journalist Angela Saini wrote, "for many people, Pinker's willingness to entertain the work of individuals who are on the far right and white supremacists has gone beyond the pale".
+Pinker has said that he condemns racism.
+In June 2025, he was criticised after he appeared on the podcast of the far-right scientific racism-associated Aporia Magazine.

 In a November 2009 article for The New York Times, Pinker wrote a mixed review of Malcolm Gladwell's essays, criticizing his analytical methods.
 Gladwell replied, disputing Pinker's comments about the importance of IQ on teaching performance and by analogy the effect, if any, of draft order on quarterback performance in the National Football League.
 Advanced NFL Stats addressed the issue statistically, siding with Pinker and showing that differences in methodology could explain the two men's differing opinions.

-However, while Pinker has acknowledged the consensus within psychometrics and differential psychology about the g factor in The Blank Slate and The Better Angels of Our Nature, Pinker argued against the construct validity of general intelligence in How the Mind Works in favor of modularity of mind as proposed by evolutionary psychologists John Tooby and Leda Cosmides and has reiterated his skepticism of the theoretical coherence of g when discussing artificial general intelligence.
+While Pinker has acknowledged the consensus within psychometrics and differential psychology about the g factor in The Blank Slate and The Better Angels of Our Nature, he argued against the construct validity of general intelligence in How the Mind Works in favour of modularity of mind as proposed by evolutionary psychologists John Tooby and Leda Cosmides, and has reiterated his skepticism of the theoretical coherence of g when discussing artificial general intelligence.